NPrivette/NPrivette/README.md

 - 👋 Hi, I’m @NPrivette
-- 👀 I’m interested in Music, Reading, Archey, Remodeling, Cooking, Chess, Philosophy...
+- 👀 I’m interested in web developement and iOS/Macz
-- 🌱 I’m currently learning how to program in python.
+- Right now I'm learning Flask and have decent foundation with Python.
-- 💞️ I’m looking to collaborate on anything possible.
+- I'm looking to work on open source issues and build cool projects for my portfolio.
+- Most of my pet projects revolve around music.
 - 📫 How to reach me: nprivette14@gmail.com.

 <!---